7 smart ways to find cheap accommodation including volunteer work abroad, free hotel stays, free camping sites, and more.

 When using booking sites, always make sure you check for additional cleaning fees, resort charges, and taxes which may not be included the initial listed price.

 6. Look for free camping and RV sites

 Camping is one of the most wonderful ways to experience the wilderness while traveling.
 Many countries around the world offer free wilderness camping such as Norway, Sweden, Kyrgyzstan, Scotland, Iceland, Estonia, Finland, Mongolia, and Turkey.

 For other countries, they may have designated free camping spots.
-In the US, you can search on the Bureau of Land Management (BLM), and in Australia you can use the Wiki Camps app.
+In the US, you can search on the Bureau of Land Management (BLM), and in Australia, you can use the Wiki Camps app.
 Camping in national parks will often have a nightly fee attached however it’s a small price to pay to experience the wonder of being close to nature.

-Rent an RV (also known as a camper van) for the ultimate freedom while traveling.
+Renting an RV (also known as a camper van) for the ultimate freedom while traveling.
 Not only will you have your own set of wheels, but also a bed and cooking implements.
 This can help you save money on accommodation and eating out.